neurodata/checklists/algorithms.md

 ## Algorithm

-The purpose of this section is to determine whether you understand the algorithm sufficiently well to run it at all?
+The purpose of this section is to determine whether you understand the algorithm and the data sufficiently well to run this algorithm on the real data?

 1. write *detailed* pseudocode